ONLINE CREATORS DECREASING WORLD SUCK

 - Try not to make your video too long.
-People are going to be watching a ton of videos on the on the 11th and 12th, and they don’t want to sit through a rambly, unedited vlog for ten minutes.
+People are going to be watching a ton of videos on on December 15-17, and they don’t want to sit through a rambly, unedited vlog for ten minutes.
 Keep your video short and to the point so that people will watch the whole thing and learn all about your cause.
-A good length to aim for is 2 - 4 minutes, unless you have such compelling content that it just needs to be longer.
+A good length to aim for is 2-4 minutes, unless you have such compelling content that it just needs to be longer.

 - Try not to spend too much time explaining what the Project for Awesome is.
 Most people watching your video will already know, so just put an explanation in the description as well as a link to projectforawesome.com, and people who stumble across your video can click through to this website to learn all about it.

 - Similarly, try not to spend too much time promoting your own channel in your video.
 One or two sentences is fine to explain the type of videos you usually make if they’re different from what you’re doing for your P4A video, but much more than that and it just looks like you’re using the P4A to help promote yourself, which isn’t what this is all about.